JauntyJJS/jaunty-blogdown/content/blog/2022-06-06-Using-Docker-To-Run-LINEX/index.md

 Nevertheless, I will try to provide a more detailed procedure on how this can be done in Windows 10 for the sake of those who are unfamiliar with the workings of Windows 10.

-The first step is to download the repository first.
+The first step is to download the repository.
 For Windows 10, we can download it as a zip file.

 ![LINEX_download](images/LINEX_download.png)